Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.md

                         [--realm REALM] [--timeout TIMEOUT] [--url URL]
                         [--username USERNAME]

-Tracks if Keycloak is EOL.
+Checks the installed Keycloak version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --check-major         Alert me when there is a new major release available,
+  --check-major         Alert when a new major release is available, even if
-                        even if the current version of my product is not EOL.
+                        the current version is not yet EOL.
+Example: running v26 (not yet EOL) and v27 is available.
-                        Example: Notify when I run v26 (not yet EOL) and v27 is available.
-Default: False --check-minor         Alert me when there is a new major.minor release available, even if the current version of my product is not EOL.
-Example: Notify when I run v26.2 (not yet EOL) and v26.3 is available.
-Default: False --check-patch         Alert me when there is a new major.minor.patch release available, even if the current version of my product is not EOL.
-Example: Notify when I run v26.2.7 (not yet EOL) and v26.2.8 is available.
-Default: False --client-id CLIENT_ID
+  --check-minor         Alert when a new major.minor release is available,
+                        even if the current version is not yet EOL.
+Example: running v26.2 (not yet EOL) and v26.3 is available.
+  --check-patch         Alert when a new major.minor.patch release is
+                        available, even if the current version is not yet EOL.
+                        Example: running v26.2.7 (not yet EOL) and v26.2.8 is available.
+  --client-id CLIENT_ID
                         Keycloak API Client-ID.
+Default: admin-cli.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-Default: admin-cli --insecure            This option explicitly allows to perform "insecure" SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --offset-eol OFFSET_EOL
+  --no-proxy            Do not use a proxy.
+  --offset-eol OFFSET_EOL
-                        Alert me n days before ("-30") or after an EOL date ("30" or "+30").
+                        Alert n days before ("-30") or after an EOL date ("30" or "+30").
 Default: -30 days -p, --password PASSWORD
                         Keycloak API password.
+Default: admin.
-Default: admin --path PATH           Local path to your Keycloak installation.
+  --path PATH           Local path to your Keycloak installation.
 Default:
-                        /opt/keycloak
+                        /opt/keycloak.
-  --realm REALM         Keycloak API Realm.
-Default: master --timeout TIMEOUT     Network timeout in seconds.
+  --realm REALM         Keycloak API realm.
+Default: master.
+  --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) --url URL             Keycloak API URL.
+Default: http://127.0.0.1:8080.
-Default: http://127.0.0.1:8080 --username USERNAME   Keycloak API username.
-Default: admin
+  --username USERNAME   Keycloak API username.
+Default: admin.
 ```